almogtzabari/digitalgarden/src/site/notes/Inbox/Makefile.md

 # Makefile
+## What is a Makefile?
+A Makefile is a file used in software development to automate the process of building and compiling software programs.
+It's typically used in projects that are written in programming languages like [[C\|C]], [[Notes/C++\|C++]], and Fortran, but it can be used for other types of projects as well.
+The Makefile contains a set of rules and dependencies that describe how the software is built, and how its components are related to each other.

+When you run the "make" command, it reads the Makefile and determines the current state of the software project.
+If any of the components of the project have been modified, the make command will recompile those components and link them to form the final executable program.
+If none of the components have been modified, the make command will skip the build process and simply return the current state of the software.

+The key benefit of using a Makefile is that it saves time and effort by automating the build process.
+With a well-written Makefile, developers can simply type "make" to compile their software, without having to manually track dependencies and recompile individual components.
+This makes it easier to keep track of the build process and ensures that the software is always up-to-date and in a consistent state.

+## Makefile Structure
 A Makefile is a file defining the rules of how to compile/build, and has the following structure:
 ```makefile
 target: dependencies